elchininet/postcss-rtlcss/README.md

 <details><summary>Expand</summary>
 <p>

-These directives should be used together, they will provide the beginning and the end for ignoring rules or declarations:
+These directives should be used together, they will provide the beginning and the end for ignoring rules or declarations.

+>**Note:** The directives inserted between these blocks will be ignored and maintained in the final output.

 Ignoring multiple rules: